Rodgers rallies Packers past McCarthy's Cowboys 31-28 in OT

 Cowboys CB Anthony Brown left with a concussion in the second quarter.

 The Cowboys were missing running back Ezekiel Elliott (knee). ...
 Green Bay's defense was missing outside linebacker Rashan Gary (knee), linebacker De'Vondre Campbell (knee) and cornerback Eric Stokes (ankle/knee).
-The Packers placed Gary and Stokes on injured reserve after both players were hurt in a 15-9 loss at Detroit last week.
+The Packers placed Gary and Stokes on injured reserve after both players were hurt at Detroit.

 UP NEXT